 18. Tiny Home Prototype

 Like the G-Pod Dwell above, this Tiny Home is also a prototype.
-The home was built by Steve Sawyer, Owner of New Generation Builders.
+The home was built by Steve Sawyer.

-The home was made using a 20 foot shipping container and contains a full kitchen, bathroom, bedroom!
+The home was made using a 20-foot shipping container and contains a full kitchen, bathroom, and bedroom!

 19. Cargotecture C192 Nomad

-Like a couple of other homes within this blog post, the C192 Nomad is a prototype.
+Like a couple of other homes mentioned, the C192 Nomad is a prototype.
 The Nomad is made by Cargotecture and sleeps comfortably a family of four.